threefoldtech/info_grid/src/documentation/system_administrators/terraform/advanced/terraform_wireguard_ssh.md

      nano credentials.auto.tfvars
      ```

-* Copy the `credentials.auto.tfvars` content, set the node ID as well as your mnemonics and SSH public key, then save the file.
+* Copy the `credentials.auto.tfvars` content, set the node ID as well as your mnemonic and SSH public key, then save the file.
   *  ```
-     mnemonics = "..."
+     mnemonic = "..."
      SSH_KEY = "..."

      tfnodeid1 = "..."